Andonome/lk/system/ansible/store_password.md

 ---
-title: "Store Host Password"
+title: Store Host Password
-tags: [ "system", "ansible" ]
+tags:
+- system
+- ansible
 ---

 Make a hosts file with one host (your computer) and one variable, just to test: